openstack-archive/fuel-docs/pages/operations/ha-testing-scenarios-ops.rst

    * Check that AMQP connection has re-appeared for heat-engine.

-The following testing scenarios (from 5 to 11) may be mixed with Nova or Neutron, CentOS or Ubuntu.
+The following testing scenarios (from 5 to 11) may be mixed with Nova or Neutron.

 5. Shut down primary controller.
    Steps to perform: